coldfix/udiskie/README.rst

 |Version| |Downloads| |License|

-*udiskie* is a python front-end for UDisks.
+*udiskie* is a front-end for UDisks written in python.
 Its main purpose is automatically mounting removable media, such as CDs or flash drives.
 It has optional mount notifications, a GTK tray icon and user level CLIs for manual mount and unmount operations.
 The media will be mounted in a new directory